top of page

 • The dog will be fully evaluated so we know the dogs personality and what type of family it would fit in with the best.

-• We will asses the dog's temperament to see how it behaves with other dogs, other animals and children.
+• We will asses the dog's temperament to see what situation it will thrive in best.

-• We will ensure the dog is spayed/neutered prior to leaving if it is old enough.
+• We will ensure the dog is spayed/neutered or require it be done.

 • We will place pictures and a description of the dog and it's needs on the website.